xibosignage/xibo-manual/source/en/layouts_interrupt.md

 # Interrupt Layouts

-### Please note: This feature is not currently supported by any Player,  we are currently working to bring this feature to all Players.
+#### Please note: This feature is currently supported by the Android Player only, from v2 R204.

+#### We are working on bringing this feature to all Players.

 ### Coming soon to Android Players!